SoftwareAG/c8y-docs/content/change-logs/device-management/opcua-10-18-524-0-fix-local-database-memory-issue.md

 version: 10.18.524.0
 ---
 The OPC UA gateway creates a local database `cumulocity-opcua-gateway.db` to store essential data, including a list of executed operation IDs.
 As this list expands, the database file consumes more disk space.
+This issue has been resolved with the latest update by introducing an in-memory cache to store executed operation IDs with each entry set auto-expire after 24 hours.
-This issue has been resolved with the latest update, which now includes a cleanup process during the gateway startup to reduce the size of the database file.
+The fix also includes a one-time cleanup process during the gateway startup to reduce the size of the existing file.